the-collab-lab/tcl-54-smart-shopping-list/README.md

 - User can delete items from their list
 - User can choose how urgent they want to buy the items
 - User can mark items as purchased
-- User can see the app learn the intervals at which the items are bought and predict how soon these items need to be bought again
+- User can see that the app learns the intervals at which the items are bought and predict how soon these items need to be bought again

 ## Stretch Features